BimmerBass/Loki/README.md

 #### Special thanks to
 - The [Chessprogramming Wiki](https://www.chessprogramming.org/Main_Page) which has been used extensively throughout the creation of Loki.
+- [BlueFeverSoft](https://github.com/bluefeversoft), the creator of the Vice chess engine.
+Some of the code in Loki have been inspired from Vice.
+This is especially true for the UCI-implementation, which has nearly been copied.
 - The Stockfish source code and community, which has been used where the wiki fell short.
 - The creator of [Laser](https://github.com/jeffreyan11/laser-chess-engine) whose implementation of Lazy SMP has served as the inspiration for the one in Loki.
 - The [Computer Chess Club](http://www.talkchess.com/forum3/viewforum.php?f=7) which has provided a lot of knowledge and tips.